formunauts/drone-ecs-deploy-advanced/README.md

 If `exec_commands` are set it's also required to provide an `exec_service` where they will be executed.
-This can be used to specify commands that need to run sequentially before any `services` are deployed or `tasks` are started (but an unsuccessful exit code will not stop the deployment process).
+This can be used to specify commands that need to run sequentially and complete successfully before any `services` are deployed or `tasks` are started.

 ```yaml
 steps: